Progressive-Pest-Control/WebsitePPCProject/businessanalysis.md

 # 6. Other preliminary life-cycle concepts

 ## 6.1 Preliminary acquisition concept
+- At this point we know basic functions the website is to implement.
+From here, many meetings will need to be had with owner, Patrick, to fine tune user needs and finer functions of the website.
+- -- Homepage details
+- -- About company page
+- -- Extracting data of existing internal system
+- Determine what language website written in
+- Color scheme for website
+- Evaluate fesability
+- Requirements
+- Website hosting

 ## 6.2 Preliminary deployment concept
+- Website will going through an extensive testing process at every phase of development.
+- Agile methodolgy
+- Test heavy traffic on site, servers capabilities
+- System will not be deployed until client and employee portals are fully tested and supported

 ## 6.3 Preliminary support concept
+- Minimal support needed for this website post deployment
+- PPC will use internal training support to get clients and employeess up to speed on new website
+- Maintenance support will provide assistance to clients and employees experiencing difficulties / bugs
+- Maintenance support will also manage website analytics and any minor changes needed to text on website

 ## 6.4 Preliminary retirement concept
+- Ask Prof. how this applies to my website

 # 7. Project Constraints